-On today’s date in 1983, NASA astronaut Sally Ride, the first American woman in space, deployed Canada’s Anik C2 satellite into Earth’s orbit from the Challenger space shuttle.
+On today’s date in 1983, astronaut Sally Ride, the first U.S. woman in space, deployed Canada’s Anik C2 satellite into Earth’s orbit from the Challenger space shuttle.

-In 1966, Canada Post featured the Alouette 2 on a five-cent commemorative stamp (Scott #445) printed by Canadian Bank Note Company with a print run of 26,370,000.
+In 1966, Canada’s Post Office Department (now Canada Post) featured the Alouette 2 on a five-cent commemorative stamp (Scott #445) printed by Canadian Bank Note Company.